Jhongamers/api-main/README.md

 I made this project in 2020 .

 # sample-node-api
-A sample node js api for finding cars and accounts for a dealership,its used here to demonstrate the steps to extend API/ML with your own rest api.
+A sample node js api for finding Products and edit and delete products

 ## Steps

-**Note**
-`Only rest api with https support can be deployed behind API/ML, make sure to enable https support in your rest api.
-`
-This sample express app, has https enabled already.

 ## PART I: Download & Build on local